Testing Is a Social Activity — Not a Solo Act

 That’s what good testing does.

-This was about what happens when you test socially.
+It was about what happens when testing becomes social.

 Testing is not a service.